Skip to main content

 echo "Open in browser: $AUTH_URL"

-The resource parameter must match a registered MCP server URI in your tenant.
+The resource parameter must match a registered MCP server URI in your organization.
 Use the exact URI configured during server registration.

 -H "Content-Type: application/x-www-form-urlencoded" \